suraj-bv/suraj-bv/README.md

-- 👋 Hi, I’m @suraj-bv
+- 👋 Hi, I’m @suraj-bv,
-- 👀 I’m interested in Machine learning and Full-stack web development
+- 👀 I’m interested in Machine learning and Full-stack web development,
-- 🌱 I’m currently learning BE 3rd Year,
+- 🌱 I’m currently persuing my BE 4th Year in Information science and engineering at Shridevi institute of engineering and technology, Tumkur,
-- 💞️ I’m looking for a Internship
+- 💞️ I’m looking for a Internship,
 - 📫 Email : surajbv5566@gmail.com
 - 📞 Phone : 8431348081
 - 😄 Pronouns: He/Him